OmarBedawi/myMovies/README.md

 ### Customer goals

-* Find easy to access the collection and localize the desired films, typing in the search bar the film title or only one word of it.
+* Find easy to access the collection and localize the desired films: typing in the search bar the film title or only one word of it.
-* Find easy to add a new film to the collection and eventually modify its information or delete the title from the collecion .
+* Find easy to add a new film to the collection and eventually modify its information or delete it from the collection.

 ## Installation

 In the head of the project I have installed the links to have access to different libraries.
 In the picture, the links are wrapped in red.

+1. Font Awesome: is an icon library.
 1. Materialize: a library with templates for buttons, forms, sidenav and so many other components.
 For this project for example I used it to build the navigation bar, the search bar and the buttons.
-1. Font Awesome: is an icon library.
-1. Cdnjs is a is an ultra-fast, reliable, globally available content delivery network for open-source libraries.
 1. The last link below is showing where the style.css file is located.

 This project has been built using jinja template engine.
-Jinja allows us to write an html code and be able to reproduce that code in all the other html page where we want to use it again.
+Jinja allows you to write an html code and be able to reproduce that code in all the other html page where you want to use it again.
-Jinja is very useful for header, navbar and footers because I don't have to code them again.
+Jinja is very useful for header, navbar and footers because you don't need to code them again.
-The jinja parenthesis are wrapped in blue lines in the picture.
+The jinja parenthesis are wrapped in blue lines in the picture below.

 ![header](https://raw.githubusercontent.com/OmarBedawi/myMovies/master/static/readMe_files/screenshots/1_header.png?raw=true)